Kowloon Reservoir Hike: A Family-friendly Trail With Amazing Wildlife

 Google Route Map

-How to Get the Kowloon Reservoir Hike Start Point
+How to Get to the Kowloon Reservoir Hike Start Point

 There are 2 buses that go to the Kowloon Reservoir hike start point.
 Grab either of them and get off at the Shek Lei Pui Reservoir stop.